Omnibenchmark: transparent, reproducible, extensible and standardized orchestration of solo and collaborative benchmarks: Abstract

-Computational biology tools are a staple in biological and medical research.
-Researchers use tools and software packages to make sense of their data and/or to refine these methods and develop new ones.
-In both cases, scientific benchmarking provides means to compare method performances, to pinpoint their strengths and weaknesses and to help choosing the best suited method for a given purpose and context.
+Computational tools are a staple in all endeavours of scientific research involving data.
+Researchers use a variety of computational tools to process and interpret their data and/or to refine these methods and develop new ones; often there are competing tools for each step of an analysis pipeline.
+Scientific benchmarking provides a means to compare method performances, to pinpoint strengths and weaknesses and to help choose well-suited methods for a given purpose and context.

-Most frequently, benchmarks are carried out by small teams, vary in neutrality, and are often not updated after publication.
-Independent teams often publish overlapping benchmarks on the same topic; however, benchmark results tend to be hard to reuse due to a lack of practices such as: clear licensing, adoption of workflow frameworks, and software environment versioning \cite{cao,Sonrel2023}.
-Community benchmarking initiatives such as \texttt{openproblems.bio} \cite{openproblems} or \texttt{OpenEBench} \cite{openebench} address these limitations by channeling contributors to structured and topic-driven benchmarking events.
+Benchmarking strategies and subfield traditions vary widely.
+Benchmarks are typically carried out by individuals or small teams, can be neutral or not, and are often not updated after publication; a particularly large class of such benchmarks include those within studies that introduce new methods.
+Since this style of self-assessment benchmark is rarely extensible, and generally only open to scrutiny at review time, they would benefit from the use of a benchmarking system that enforces standardization and transparency.
+In parallel, independent teams often publish overlapping benchmarks on the same topic; however, benchmark results may not be concordant and tend to be hard to reuse due to lack of clear licensing, adoption of workflow frameworks, and limited capture of software versions and parameters \cite{cao,Sonrel2023}.

-To standardize and facilitate benchmarking, we are developing \texttt{Omnibenchmark}, a new continuous, distributed and open benchmarking system to self-deploy benchmarks by using a benchmark formalization language and its automated translation to reproducible workflows.